LWJerri/telegram-bot-api-s3/README.md

 4. A URL is generated and returned in the `file_path` field:
    - By default, a presigned URL with authentication signature is returned.
    - If `S3_USE_PUBLIC_URLS` is set, a simple public URL without signing is returned (useful for public buckets).
+   - If `S3_USE_PATH_ONLY` is set, only the S3 path is returned and `S3_USE_PUBLIC_URLS` will be ignored.
-5. You can use this URL to download the file directly from S3.
+5. You can use this URL/path to download the file directly from S3.

 ### S3 File Organization